 Facebook page: https://www.facebook.com/o2ritzmanchester/

 After the show, the band will make their way to their favourite club in Manchester, Night People to play a DJ set.
 This will be the official after party to thank their family members, friends and fans for their support.
 The Band will be DJ’ing from 11:00pm and the celebration will lasts till 4am on Sunday.
-Tickets are £2 if you have the tickets to the gig at the Ritz, and £5 if you are only coming to the club.
-The places are limited so, please grab the ticket as quickly as you can.
+Tickets are £2 if you have the pass to Manchester show at the Ritz, and £5 if you are only coming to the club.
+The tickets can be purchased only at the door so try to be the first in line.
+Just a good, friendly piece of advice.

 03. Glasgow – 28th of April